Expand description

 It is oftain said that Rust

-libraries should define specific error types that implement std::error::Error
+libraries should define specific error types that implement std::error::Error,

 so their callers can respond to errors precisely;